Email outreach is one of the best ways of connecting with influencers, new leads and getting your content out there.

 These days, you need to put your work in before you send your first email.
 According to ADP, sales reps who use social selling techniques are 50% more likely to exceed(or meet) their sales quota.

-This is why an omnichannel approach is key to any outreach campaign.
+This is why an omnichannel approach is a key to any outreach campaign.
 In this guide, you’ll learn exactly how to research and set up an omnichannel outreach campaign.
 You’ll also learn how to create great outreach templates and position yourself as an authority in your space.

 But first, let’s explore what omnichannel outreach is.